abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

 - In `string` problems, usually the brute-force solution uses `O(n)` space complexity, and the optimal solution uses `O(1)` space complexity, so we need to think of a way to solve the problem **without using extra space**
 - Verify the constraints:
   - Are all the characters in the string lowercase/uppercase?
-  - Are there any leading or trailing whitespaces?
+  - Are there any leading or trailing white-spaces?
   - Does case sensitivity matter? (e.g. "A" vs "a")

 ---